Monitor Azure virtual machines

 Azure Monitor alerts proactively notify you when important conditions are found in your monitoring data.
 These alerts can help you identify and address issues in your system before your customers notice them.
 You can set alerts on metrics, logs, and the activity log.

 Start by enabling recommended alerts.
 These are a predefined set of alert rules based on host metrics for the VM.
 You can quickly enable and customize each of these rules with a few clicks in the Azure portal.
 See Tutorial: Enable recommended alert rules for Azure virtual machine.
+This includes the VM availability metric which alerts when the VM stops running.

 Multi-resource metric alerts